Astro247/Astro247/README.md

 # Skills
 <p>
-Over time, these are the skills I have acquired:
+Over time, driven by determination and curiosity, these are the skills I have acquired:
 </p>

 ## Known Languages: